 If you are not publishing your contribution open access, you are required to provide Wiley with either a signed Copyright Transfer Agreement (CTA) or an Exclusive License Agreement (ELA) before publication of your contribution can be processed.

 Please note that Wiley updates standard forms periodically in line with policies and applicable legal developments, and only the most current forms linked here will be used.

-The Contributor or, if applicable, the Contributor's Employer, retains all proprietary rights other than copyright, such as patent rights, in any process, procedure or article of manufacture described in the contribution.
-Contributors may re-use unmodified abstracts for any non-commercial purpose.
+The Author or, if applicable, the Author's Employer, retains all proprietary rights other than copyright (or in the case of an ELA, other than exclusive license of copyright), such as patent rights, in any process, procedure or article of manufacture described in the contribution.
+Authors may re-use unmodified abstracts for any non-commercial purpose.
 For online use of the abstract, Wiley encourages but does not require linking back to the final published contribution.
-Contributors may use the articles in teaching duties and in other works such as theses.
-Contributors may re-use figures, tables, data sets, artwork, and selected text up to 250 words from their contributions without seeking permission, provided the following conditions are met:
+Authors may use the articles in teaching duties and in other works such as theses.
+Authors may re-use figures, tables, data sets, artwork, and selected text up to 250 words from their contributions without seeking permission, provided the following conditions are met:

 The rules regarding abstracts are as follows: